PialGhosh2233/Llama2-Healthcare-chat-English-Bangla/README.md

 ---

-#### How to Use:
-1. Clone this repository.
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the fine-tuning script with your desired configurations.
-4. Use the fine-tuned model for healthcare text generation with the provided inference pipeline.

----

 #### Applications:
 - Bangla-English conversational agents for healthcare.
-- Medical Q&A systems for localized use.
 - Educational tools for bilingual healthcare training.

 ---

-Contributions are welcome to improve the model and expand its applications. 🚀
+Contributions are welcome to improve the model. 🚀